MTG/otmm_symbolic_phrase_dataset/README.md

 The refactored code for automatic phrase segmentation can be found [here](https://github.com/MTG/makam-symbolic-phrase-segmentation).

-For other deliverables of the paper please visit: http://www.rhythmos.org/shareddata/turkishphrases.html
+The latest release has some minor changes from the original training score dataset such as UTF-8 encoding and duplicate file removal.
+For the deliverables of the paper including the original training dataset please visit: http://www.rhythmos.org/shareddata/turkishphrases.html